 "Smucker's has a deeper, richer taste than other peanut butters," Marie Spano, MS, RD, told TODAY Food.
 Spano doesn't discriminate against crunchy or creamy spreads, as long as they use only peanuts and salt.
 She thinks Smucker's might taste the best because of the type of peanuts used.
 (It's worth pointing out The J.M.
 Smucker Company also owns Jif.)
 A 2 tablespoon serving of Smucker's Natural Creamy Peanut Butter has 190 calories, 16 grams of fat, 8 grams of protein and 2 grams of sugar.

 Terryl Gavre, owner of San Diego's beloved breakfast spot, Cafe 222, stands by the classic she grew up with.
 "Skippy embodies the traditional flavor that people expect and love.
 It's familiar and reminds them of their childhood to the point where they find it ultimately comforting," said Gavre, whose peanut butter-and-banana-stuffed French toast was featured on Food Network's "The Best Thing I Ever Ate."
 She doesn't care if it's not organic or that it has 3 grams of sugar per serving.
-It more than makes up for that with taste and texture, says the restaurateur.
+It more than makes up for that with taste and texture, said the restaurateur.
 One serving of Skippy Creamy Peanut Butter has 190 calories, 16 grams of fat and 7 grams of protein.
-It's available at mos major retailers including Target and Walmart.

 9. Trader Joe's Creamy Salted Peanut Butter